 One thing to keep in mind, that if companies sell email lists the end-user can tell who is the original company that sold it.

-For now, I’m not worried about the hide my email feature from a marketing perspective.
+I’m not worried about the hide my email feature from a marketing perspective, but it’s super useful as a consumer.